 Repeating information from other essays.

-Optional prompt 4:
+Optional Prompt 4: AI Ethics

 Q: What is the Duke 'AI Ethics' essay?